AABearBots/First-Closed-Doors-Competition/README.md

 This leaves the Dev Team free to focus in the creative side of things: coming up with and implementing a trading strategy.

-In its current version, the AA Platform provides an object (platform) containing several other objects:
+In its current version, the AA Platform provides an object (_platform_) containing several other objects:

-* datasource: preloads ready-to-consume data comprised of candlesticks, volumes and stair patterns;
+* _datasource_: preloads ready-to-consume data comprised of candlesticks, volumes and stair patterns;
-* assistant: opens, closes and moves positions;
+* _assistant_: opens, closes and moves positions;
-* processDatetime: keeps official execution time, to be recorded in logs and used to retrieve stored data.
+* _processDatetime_: keeps official execution time, to be recorded in logs and used to retrieve stored data.

 The overall strategy when working with trading bots can be summarized in the following bullet points: